Milakokia Lake

-Milakokia Lake is a 1,956 acre lake in Newton Township, Mackinac County, Michigan.
+Milakokia Lake (/ˌmɪləkʊˈkaɪə/ mill-ə-cook-EYE-ə) is a 1,956 acre lake in Newton Township, Mackinac County, Michigan.
 The bottom of the lake is mainly flat, with the exception of the southeast corner and it has a maximum depth of 26 ft.
 Milakokia Lake is the headwaters for the Milakokia River, which flows from the lake into Lake Michigan.
 The Milakokia Lake Management Area borders the lake and surrounding areas.
 The Management Area consists of 14,387 acres of state-owned land in Schoolcraft and Mackinac Counties.
 There is a large limestone quarry to the west of the lake.